Skip to content

 The course examined aspects that are often marginalised in dominant historical narratives, such as, for instance, how trans activists militated for gender, racial, and economic justice from the very beginnings of the new social movements; or, the existence of lesbian desires and communities in the post-World War II era.

+With this historical background, we studied the emergence of queer politics and theory, and its relationship to the activism of HIV+ people and their allies.
 We screened the documentary film United In Anger: A History of ACT-UP (dir.
 Jim Hubbard, USA, 2012, 90′), which is based on oral histories with HIV/AIDS activists and archival footage.

+We also studied contemporary ontological and political theories of gender and sexuality.
 Departing from genealogies of gender and sexuality (focussing on the work of Simone de Beauvoir and Michel Foucault), we examined conceptualisations of gender (including the sex/gender distinction); the relation(s) between gender and sexuality; the relation(s) between patriarchy, capitalism, and colonialism; as well as the theory of performativity.

 We discussed how certain conceptualisations of gender and sexuality have contributed to, or are based on political exclusions.